onna/kafkaesk/README.md

 KAFKA=localhost:9092 poetry run pytest tests
 ```

-# Extensions
+## Extensions

-## Logging
+### Logging
-This extension includes classes to extend python's logging framework to publish structured log messages to a kafka topic.
+This extension includes classes to extend Python's logging framework to publish structured log messages to a Kafka topic.
 This extension is made up of three main components: an extended `logging.LogRecord` and some custom `logging.Handler`s.

 See `logger.py` in examples directory.

-### Log Record
+#### Log Record
 `kafkaesk.ext.logging.record.factory` is a function that will return `kafkaesk.ext.logging.record.PydanticLogRecord` objects.
 The `factory()` function scans through any `args` passed to a logger and checks each item to determine if it is a subclass of `pydantid.BaseModel`.

 If it is a base model instance and `model._is_log_model` evaluates to `True` the model will be removed from `args` and added to `record._pydantic_data`.
 After that `factory()` will use logging's existing logic to finish creating the log record.

 ### Handler
 This extensions ships with two handlers capable of handling `kafkaesk.ext.logging.handler.PydanticLogModel` classes: `kafakesk.ext.logging.handler.PydanticStreamHandler` and `kafkaesk.ext.logging.handler.PydanticKafkaeskHandler`.

 The stream handler is a very small wrapper around `logging.StreamHandler`, the signature is the same, the only difference is that the handler will attempt to convert any pydantic models it receives to a human readable log message.

 The kafkaesk handler has a few more bits going on in the background.

 The handler has two required inputs, a `kafkaesk.app.Application` instance and a stream name.

 Once initialized any logs emitted by the handler will be saved into an internal queue.
 There is a worker task that handles pulling logs from the queue and writing those logs to the specified topic.

-# Naming things
+# Naming

 It's hard and "kafka" is already a fun name.
 Hopefully this library isn't literally "kafkaesque" for you.